NullNameException/camera-points/README.md

 # Camera Points
-This plugin allows you to save and load camera viewpoints (pitch/yaw/angle).
+This plugin allows you to save and load your camera zoom and a direction.